LacunaSoftware/RestPkiSamples/Java/README.md

 To open one of the samples on IntelliJ IDEA, run `gradlew idea` on the sample's folder and then use the "Open" funcionality inside IDEA (works better than "Import").

-Client lib for Java 7 and Greater
+Client lib for Java 7 or greater
 ---------------------------------

 The samples use a client lib which encapsulates the API calls to REST PKI.